Be My Yoko Ono

-"Be My Yoko Ono" is the debut single by the Canadian musical group Barenaked Ladies.
+"Be My Yoko Ono" is the debut single by Canadian band Barenaked Ladies.

 The song was written by Steven Page and Ed Robertson and first appeared on their 1989 demo tape, Buck Naked.
-It was also included on their second and third tapes, Barenaked Lunch and The Yellow Tape, as well as on their major-label debut Gordon, and on their 2001 compilation, Disc One: All Their Greatest Hits.
+It was also included on their second and third tapes, Barenaked Lunch and The Yellow Tape, as well as their major-label debut Gordon, and 2001 compilation, Disc One: All Their Greatest Hits.

 Background and content

 In the song the narrator explains that he would be willing to give up everything to be with the person he loves by comparing their relationship to the one between Yoko Ono and John Lennon.

 In 1991, the band entered the song in CFNY-FM's annual "Discovery to Disc" contest.
 When the station asked Steven Page for the master tape, he "didn't have the heart" to tell them that they already had it: a cassette that they had recorded in his basement.
-He told them that they would have it by next week, and submitted a studio re-recording of the song within the week.
-This version of the song would later end up on The Yellow Tape, which managed to achieve platinum status in Canada.
-The song became the band's first single and won the band the grand prize of $100,000 to make a full-length CD, which, in their case, was 1992's Gordon.
+He told them that they would have it by next week, and submitted a studio re-recording within the week.
+This version of the song would later end up on The Yellow Tape, which achieved platinum status in Canada.
+The song became the band's first single and won the band the grand prize of $100,000 to record a full-length album, which became Gordon.